-In my last D&O Discourse post, “The Future of Securities Class Action Litigation,” I discussed why changes to the securities litigation defense bar are inevitable: in a nutshell, the economic structures of the typical securities defense firms – mostly national law firms – result in defense costs that significantly exceed what is rational to spend in a typical securities class action.
-As I explained, the solution needs to come from outside the biglaw paradigm; when biglaw firms try to reduce the cost of one case without changing their fundamental billing and staffing structure, they end up cutting corners by foregoing important tasks or settling prematurely for an unnecessarily high amount.
+In my last D&O Discourse post, “The Future of Securities Class Action Litigation,” I discussed why changes to the securities litigation defense bar are inevitable: in a nutshell, the economic structures of most of the typical securities defense firms result in defense costs that significantly exceed what is rational to spend in a typical securities class action.
+To attempt to meet this challenge, many firms try to reduce defense costs without changing their fundamental billing and staffing structure, and end up cutting corners by foregoing important tasks or settling prematurely for an unnecessarily high amount.
 That is obviously unacceptable.

 Although the attitude that a case needs a local lawyer persists, that is no longer how litigation works.
 We don’t file pleadings at the courthouse.
 We file them on the internet from anywhere – even from an airplane.
 There are just a handful of in-person court hearings in most cases.
 And the reality is that most clients don’t want their lawyers hanging around in person at their offices – email, phone calls, and Skype suffice.
 Even document collection can be done mostly electronically and remotely.
 And with increasingly strict deposition limits, and witnesses located around the country and world, depositions don’t require much time in the forum city either.